Gmagon/src.gmagon.com/source/products/store/gmagon_gif/index.md

 layout: app
-title: Gmagon Gif
+title: Gmagon Gif - convert GIF to animated PNG on Mac
 subtitle: Gmagon Gif
 comments: false
 current: index
+keywords: convert gif to apng on mac, mac gif to apng converter, gif to animated png converter for mac, gif to apng converter on mac, change gif to apng
+description: Gmagon Gif is the best GIF to APNG converter for Mac.
+It helps users convert GIF files to animated PNG on Mac easily with very good quality.
 ---

 ## OVERVIEW

-**Gmagon Gif** is a minimum and streamlined converter that easily convert the GIF bitmap image format out there to the APNG format.
-In addition, it is also a multifunctional GIF tool including GIF gallery.This convenient tool is the first version of a series of Gmagon GIF products.
-The software can intelligently recognize Gif files or directory and transform them to APNG files quickly.
+**Gmagon Gif** is a minimum and streamlined converter that easily convert the GIF format out there to APNG forma on Mac.
+In addition, it is also a multifunctional GIF tool including GIF gallery in it more advanced version.
+This GIF to APNG converter is the first version of a series of Gmagon GIF products for Mac.
+The software can intelligently recognize Gif files or directory and transform them to animated PNG files quickly.
 Without log in and registration, or any plug-in, you can simply enjoy swift conversion experience anytime and everywhere.
-It is a thrilling news for you to hear that this amazing product is totally free for all users!
+It is a thrilling news for you to hear that this amazing mac gif to apng converter is free for all users!

 Learn more [about Gmagon Gif](./features.html).